Home vs. In-Center Dialysis: Understanding Your Treatment Options

 - Hemodialysis (HD) – This method uses a dialysis machine and a special filter called a dialyzer (artificial kidney) to clean the blood.
 Blood is drawn from the body, passed through the dialyzer, and then returned to the bloodstream.
 Hemodialysis can be performed in a dialysis center (in-center dialysis) or at home (home hemodialysis).

 - Peritoneal Dialysis (PD) – Instead of using a machine, PD relies on the lining of the abdomen (peritoneum) and a special cleansing fluid called dialysate to remove waste.
 The fluid is introduced into the abdomen through a catheter, absorbs waste from the blood, and is then drained out.
-This type of dialysis is done exclusively at home and requires residual kidney function for optimal effectiveness.
+Residual kidney function can help improve outcomes and fluid management for some PD patients, but the right dialysis prescription depends on each patient’s medical condition and should be determined by a nephrologist.

 1. In-Center Hemodialysis (Traditional Facility Dialysis)